jburke-dev/jburke-dev/README.md

 I am a full-stack software engineer with staff-level experience based in Philadelphia.

-- Open to exciting senior roles
+- Currently working as backend focused senior software engineer in FinTech
-- Passionate about Linux, self-hosting, and declarative infrastructure
+- Passionate about Linux, open-source, self-hosting, and declarative infrastructure
 - Hoping to become a modern Renaissance man

 ---